 Blogger was how I got started in blogging so many years ago, so I felt comfortable with most of the elements.

 I did a search for images that would fit the post and found there were none in the usual free stock image sites.
-So, I did a Google march and found one that fit my needs.
+So, I did a Google search and found one that fit my needs.
 It was on TripAdvisor.
 I emailed the person who owned the image and asked if I could use their photograph and offered whatever link back or attribution they wanted.

 I received my permission pretty quickly and downloaded the picture to me desktop.